Is college bad for your skin?

 Experiencing More Stress

 An ever-growing body of research shows a link between the skin and the psyche affecting certain skin conditions.
 Stress, and distress (feelings of anger, anxiety, depression or tension), can cause an inappropriate release of chemicals by the skin's nerve endings.
 This can lead to a flare-up of skin conditions like acne, eczema, rosacea and psoriasis.

 Unfortunately, a flare-up of a skin condition can lead to more anxiety and depression.
 So it is important to take time to center your emotions.
 Stress-relieving activities like meditation and yoga are easy to do in almost any location and don't require any supplies or equipment.

 Bedbugs, scabies, and head lice are all common in areas of close living quarters.
 The big problem is these little critters are easily transmitted from person to person.
 These parasites live off blood and usually lead to an inflamed and irritated rash or several welts.
 Lice and scabies will require medication to get rid of these critters.
 Getting rid of bedbugs can be more difficult.
 Medications can relieve bug bites, but most people need the help of a pest-control company to exterminate as these bugs can live without blood for up to a month.

-So there you have it: fungal infections, stress, and parasitic infestations could be waiting for you at school if you aren’t careful.
-If you notice any changes with your skin while you’re away from home, you can always fit an online appointment with DermatologistOnCall into your school schedule.
-Simply create a free account at DermatologistOnCall.com or on our app on the App Store or on Google Play.
+So there you have it: fungal infections, stress, and parasitic infestations could be waiting for you at school if you aren't careful.
+If you notice any changes with your skin while you're away from home, you can always fit an online appointment with DermatologistOnCall into your school schedule.
+Simply create a free account at DermatologistOnCall.com.
 Then, upload a picture of your condition and answer a few medical questions.
 A board-certified dermatologist will respond, typically within 24 hours, with a diagnosis and treatment plan.
 Any necessary prescriptions will be sent to your preferred pharmacy.